ibm-cloud-docs/databases-for-mysql/howto-resources-scaling.md

 ## Resource Breakdown

-{{site.data.keyword.databases-for-mysql}} deployments have two data members in a cluster, and resources are allocated to both members equally.
-For example, the minimum storage of a MySQL deployment is 10240 MB, which equates to an initial size of 5120 MB per member.
-The minimum RAM for a MySQL deployment is 2048 MB, which equates to an initial allocation of 1028 MB per member.
+{{site.data.keyword.databases-for-mysql}} deployments have three data members in a cluster, and resources are allocated to members equally.
+For example, the minimum storage of a MySQL deployment is 15360 MB, which equates to an initial size of 5120 MB per member.
+The minimum RAM for a MySQL deployment is 3072 MB, which equates to an initial allocation of 1024 MB per member.

 Billing is based on the _total_ amount of resources that are allocated to the service.
 {: .tip}

 ### Disk

 Your disk allocation has to be enough to store all of your data.
-Your data is replicated to both data members so the total amount of disk you use is at least twice the size of your data set.
+Your data is replicated to all data members so the total amount of disk you use is at least three times the size of your data set.

 Disk allocation also affects the performance of the disk, with larger disks having higher performance.
 Baseline Input-Output Operations per second (IOPS) performance for disk is 10 IOPS for each GB.
 Scale disk to increase the IOPS your deployment can handle.